MolSSI/QCElemental/docs/source/periodic_table.rst

 Periodic Table
 ==============

-Full access to the periodic table is also available within QCPortal.
+Full access to the periodic table is also available within QCElemental.
 This includes mass, atomic number, symbol, and name information.
 Data is indexed many ways so that many possible aliases can lead to a single quantity.
 For example, to obtain the mass (in a.m.u) of of Carbon atomic number, symbol,